katsmamina/architecture-quiz-group2/planning/development-strategy.md

 Once the quiz is completed the results are shown

-- [ ] Display the final score
+- [ ] Display the final score and the number of questions in the format 'XX/YY', where XX is the number of correct answers, and YY is the full number of questions
-- [ ] Restart the quiz

 This user story is developed on the branch `6-result`
 This branch is merged into the `master` branch after completion.

 #### Business logic
-- access
+- access the number of correct questions  <!-- how? -->
--
+- access the array length of the json file to define the full number of questions

 #### Interface
 *HTML*
-- container of the result
+- added with the handlers

 *CSS*

 #### Interaction
 *Handlers*

-*Listeners*
+- hide the question and the answers from the previous questions
+- hide the progress div
+- add paragraph showing the results

 ---
 ## 7. Restart the quiz